cadolphs/advent_of_code_2020/day20/README.md

 Now with that observation, part 1 actually becomes quite easy: The corner tiles are the ones where exactly two of the sides have degree one...

+# Part 2
+So now we _actually_ have to assemble the image; but thanks to the degree observation, that's not that hard.
+Don't want to program it right now but will describe the plan:

+- Pick any of the four corner tiles.
+- Put it in the top left corner and rotate it so it's correctly aligned, i.e. with its neighbors to the bottom and right.
+Pick "alignment 1" i.e. no flip.
+- Follow the graph along the bottom edge to assemble until it's a no-go, then go to the right, start going up etc etc until we're done.